ArcticMC/Scenarios/descriptions.md

 ### Lawless Meetup (L)
 > The rules of Meet-up have been more relaxed, you are permitted to do anything, besides cross teaming and breaking any server rules.

+### Leggings Paranoia (L)
+> The color on tab represents what type of leggings the player is wearing.

+### Love At First Gapple (H)
+> Whenever you eat your first golden apple, you will be placed on a team in order based on when you eat it.

 ### Lootcrates (L)
 > Every 10 minutes players are given out chests.
 You will gain a reward from them.
 They are either Tier 1 (Wooden Chest) or Tier 2 (Ender Chest).